Tanganyika Falls Splash Park

 As a local Independent Insurance Agent, TJ seeks to find the best deal for clients by providing great coverage at highly competitive rates specializing in auto, home, business, and life insurance.
 For more, you can also check out his Facebook or Instagram page

-The new attraction reopened on Memorial Day 2021.
+The attraction opened a couple of years ago.
 Fitting the theme of Tanganyika, it’s a 5,000 square feet splash park with water buckets, slides, water shooting up from the ground, waterfalls, animals spitting water out and so much more.
 Water is literally EVERYWHERE!

 Admission to Tanganyika Falls Splash Park is included with regular park admission so you’re getting 2 different experiences in one.